 - Stay at Chitwan or Bardia National Park, venturing out each day on an elephant in search of wildlife.

-- View the Himalayas while sipping a sundowner at Tiger Mountain Pokhara Lodge
+- View the Himalayas while sipping a sundowner at Tiger Mountain Pokhara Lodge.

 Beyond the ordinary

-A flight to Everest or discover the Himalayas by helicopter.
+Take a flight to Everest or discover the Himalayas by helicopter.

 Nick, our chairman, first travelled to Nepal in 1975 (and no, he didn’t inhale) and then proceeded to return every year for 10 years.
 Paul lived full time in Nepal for a number of years.
 Between them and our other Nepal specialists Kate and Joe, we have trekked, river rafted, watched tigers, fished and trekked again.

 On 25 April 2015, an earthquake measuring 7.8 in magnitude hit Nepal - the worst earthquake to hit the country in 80 years.